rafaelromao/romak/README.md

 ## Romak 30

 This is a variation of Romak that can be used with 30 keys, in the format 23332+2, with boards like the Hummingbird and Rommana.
+In this variation, dot and comma must go to combos or a layer.

 ```
   Q  B  M  G  W    Z  L  O  U  Y